 The City of Pacifica has approved a special use permit (UP-761-95) and a variance (PV-370-95) for the project.
 However, the City still needs to approve site development permit, a grading permit, and a minor administrative boundary adjustment to finalize local approval of the project.
-Therefore, to ensure that the permittee has the legal ability to implement the project, the Commission attaches Special Condition No. 8, which requires that the permittee submit copies of the aforementioned City approvals to the Executive Director, prior to issuance of the coastal development permit.
+Therefore, to ensure that the permittee has the legal ability to implement the project, the Commission attaches Special Condition No. 8, which requires that the permittee submit a copy of an approved site development permit, a grading permit, and an minor administrative boundary line adjustment to the Executive Director, prior to issuance of the coastal development permit.